SpacelyProject/spacely-caribou-common-blocks/sp3_dual_rx/README.md

 Note that this block requires axi4lite_interface_top, which is found in the axi4lite_interface folder of spacely-caribou-common-blocks.

+**NOTE:** This block also requires the inclusion of the following files from the lpGBT common block:
+- /lpGBT/lpgbt-fpga/lpgbtfpga_uplink.vhd
+- /lpGBT/lpgbt-fpga/lpgbtfpga_package.vhd
+- /lpGBT/lpgbt-fpga/uplink/*

 ### Block Diagram
 (TODO: Create a useful block diagram which includes all the major sub-blocks of this firmware block.)